sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 encapsulation.
 The random bytes should come from an approved RBG.

 Alice must keep her private key secret (both private and secure from modification).
-It is recommended that she zeroizes her private key when she will have no further need of it.
 A copy of the public key and its hash are included in the private key and must be protected from modification.

 If the ciphertext that Alice receives from Bob is tampered with (either by